kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->
-Will add unit tests for the StatefulSet controller with and without the feature gate, `volumeClaimUpdatePolicy` set to `InPlace` and `OnClaimDelete` respectively.
+Will add unit tests for the StatefulSet controller with and without the feature gate, `volumeClaimUpdateStrategy` set to `InPlace` and `OnClaimDelete` respectively.

-Will add unit tests for exercising the switch of feature gate when `volumeClaimUpdatePolicy` already set.
+Will add unit tests for exercising the switch of feature gate when `volumeClaimUpdateStrategy` already set.

 ### Rollout, Upgrade and Rollback Planning